-- 10 City of Wolverhampton Council elected Councillors - 6 District representatives, one elected Councillor from each of the Metropolitan District Councils participating within the West Midlands Pension Fund.
-District representatives are invited to sit as full members of the committee with debate and voting rights on the matters presented. - 4 Trade Union member representatives are invited as observers from three main trade unions from across the region.
-Trade Union representatives are invited observers to the committee meetings, they may participate in debate but hold no voting rights on the matters presented - The quorum for a Committee meeting is 9 voting members. - Should an elected Councillor no longer be a member of their Authority, their appointment on the Committee shall cease and a further nomination will be sought from that Authority. - The Committee shall meet on a formal basis a minimum of 4 times a year with additional informal meetings throughout the year as required. - Councillors sitting on the Pensions Committee do so as a representative of the West Midlands Pension Fund, taking decisions in the best interest of the Fund.
-Whilst politically balanced, the Committee meets on a non-political basis with all members meeting collectively in compliance with statutory duties as outlined in legislation and statutory guidance. - Trade Union representatives who observe committee meetings will adhere to the formal meeting process, and have regard to the Nolan Principles of Public Life and the expected behaviours for Governing Body members as set out by regulatory bodies. - Persons sitting on the Committee are expected to make themselves available to attend committee meetings.
-Persons who fail to attend three or more events (to include committees and training) may be removed from the committee and a replacement sought from their nominating body, unless there are exceptional reasons for their failure to attend.
-Such reasons to be considered by the committee, notably the Chair and Vice-Chair. - Persons sitting on the Committee are required to undertake training in line with the Scheme Manager's adopted training policy. - Trade Union observers are invited to attend training session to assist in informing debate in committee meetings.
+- 10 City of Wolverhampton Council elected Councillors. - 6 District representatives, one elected Councillor from each of the other Metropolitan District Councils participating within the West Midlands Pension Fund.
+District representatives are invited to sit as full members of the Pensions Committee with debate and voting rights on the matters presented. - 4 Trade Union representatives are invited as observers from three main trade unions from across the region.
+Trade Union representatives are invited observers to the committee meetings, they may participate in debate but hold no voting rights on the matters presented. - The quorum for a Committee meeting is 5 voting members. - Should an elected Councillor no longer be a member of their Authority, their appointment on the Committee shall cease and a further nomination will be sought from that Authority. - The Committee shall meet on a formal basis a minimum of 4 times a year with additional informal meetings throughout the year as required. - Councillors sitting on the Pensions Committee do so as a representative of the West Midlands Pension Fund, taking decisions in the best interest of the Fund.
+Whilst politically balanced (on the basis of nominating Councils), the Committee meets on a non-political basis with all members meeting collectively in compliance with statutory duties as outlined in legislation and statutory guidance.
+The Committee's overriding objective is to ensure appropriate funding and investment strategy and operational procedures to ensure payment of the long-term benefits to members and beneficiaries as they fall due. - Trade Union representatives who observe committee meetings will adhere to the formal meeting process, and have regard to the Nolan Principles of Public Life and the expected behaviours for Governing Body members as set out by regulatory bodies. - Persons sitting on the Committee are expected to make themselves available to attend committee meetings and training sessions in person.
+Persons who fail to attend three or more events (to include committee meetings and training sessions) may be removed from the committee and a replacement sought from their nominating body, unless there are exceptional reasons for their failure to attend.
+Such reasons to be considered by the committee, notably the Chair and Vice-Chair.

+- Persons sitting on the Committee are required to undertake training in line with statutory guidance and the adopted training policy. - Trade Union observers are invited to attend training session to assist in informing debate in committee meetings.